 Have you ever tried to search for someone’s criminal records?
 How hard was it?
-Dis you do your search online or did you have to call the local courthouse? was the information you recieved correct?
+Did you do your search online or did you have to call the local courthouse?
+Was the information you received correct?
 There are plenty of reasons that people search for criminal records, and your feedback might help other people.

 Click here to comment